Professional Leadership and Communication in Healthcare.

-Interprofessional Leadership and Communication in Healthcare (C820) is all about social support and self-reflection, about getting to know what kind of leader and communicator you are and learning how to use those skills to build success for yourself — in your healthcare career, as a WGU student, and in your life.
+Professional Leadership and Communication for Healthcare is about social support and self-reflection, about getting to know what kind of leader and communicator you are and learning how to use skills discussed in class to build success for yourself — in your healthcare career, as a WGU student, and in your life.

-- Five 2-hour synchronous sessions on webcam in a Zoom room
+- Attend 2-hour synchronous sessions on webcam in a Zoom room

 - Complete a short pre-work module before each live session